novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Lee Hyun-woo tested the waters.

-“I hope you invest a lot so 【Alpha Cast】 can quickly develop an MP3 player that can hold dozens of songs.
-That way, you can transfer and listen to the songs you've downloaded.”
+“I hope you invest a lot so 【Alpha Cast】 can quickly develop an MP3 player that can hold hundreds of songs.
+That way, you can download and listen to the songs you've bought.”

 “……”